About Us

 2005 Company President Claude Lesage is awarded a medal of bravery for risking his life to save a man from a boat that was on fire (HPAC).

-2005 à 2012 The company management decides to fully automate the plant in an effort to improve its products and processes.
+2005 – 2012 The company management decides to fully automate the plant in an effort to improve its products and processes.

 2007 Manufacturers with plants located in Mexico enter the Canadian market and create competition for GIANT.
 New, smaller-capacity water heaters are developed to maintain competitiveness.

-2007 Superior quality water heaters with exclusive features are developed for plumbing experts.
+2007 Superior quality water heaters with exclusive features are developed for plumbing experts, Expert Plus.

 2008 The company launches power direct vent water heaters with three-inch vent pipes.

-2009 The Expert Plus are improved with screw-in elements and a bottom cold water intake.
+2009 The Expert Plus models are improved with screw-in elements and a bottom cold water intake.

 2010 The company collaborates with Hydro-Québec, the largest electricity provider in the country, to develop a more energy-efficient product.
 GIANT launches three-element ECOPEAK® products using 800 W, 3000 W and 3800 W of power during low or high-use periods.